Trying to Conceive Again

 Have I only got half of my fertility?

-When a person has only one Fallopian tube, they are still able to get pregnant from an egg released by the opposite ovary as an egg from one ovary can travel down the Fallopian tube on the other side.
+When a person has only one Fallopian tube, they are still able to get pregnant from an egg released by the opposite ovary as an egg from one ovary can travel down the Fallopian tube on the other side and the Fallopian tubes can pick up eggs from either ovary.
 Approximately one-third of pregnancies are a result of pick-up of the egg from the ovary on the opposite side to the remaining Fallopian tube.
-It may be reassuring to know that when you ovulate from the ovary by the removed Fallopian tube which is opposite to the remaining Fallopian tube, it is not a ‘wasted’ cycle.
+This may be reassuring as it tells you that, when you release an egg from the ovary on the side where the removed Fallopian tube may have been removed for a previous ectopic pregnancy, it is not a ‘wasted’ cycle.

 Back to top